-By day the Express Café serves up fried breakfasts satisfactorily enough, but do not be mistaken that it is the same food on offer on Thursday to Saturday evenings.
+By day the Express Café serves up fried breakfasts satisfactorily enough (see our review), but do not be mistaken that it is the same food on offer on Thursday to Saturday evenings.

 At these times some unconventional vegan or vegetarian meals, not always sticking to the French origins, can be discovered.
 Perhaps the sharing of space has led to the slightly shambolic feel but worth keeping a Vegan eye on this one.

 15-17 Market Row, SW9 8LB

 A place well regarded by many of Brixton’s coffee lovers

 If you’re gasping for a caffeine fix, it is best to persevere long enough to find Federation Coffee, and collect a connoisseur’s coffee.

 Decent cakes too, although it is fair to warn that it seems to be a bit of a hipster magnet.

 One of the many options for jerk chicken